sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ## Introduction

-A common approach I follow when programming -- and not proving the correctness of those programs -- is to "generalise from the specific".
-While trying to solve a programming problem, I find it easier to work with more concrete concepts first and only later to generalise my solution.
+When programming I often "generalise from the specific".
+I find it easier to work with more concrete concepts first and only later to generalise my solution.
+At least that's the way I program in languages in which I can't also prove the correctness of my programs.

-A simple example of this might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.
+A simple example of this style of programming might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.

 But I've discovered something counter-intuitive.
-When proof is involved, generalising later can actually be harder.
-Proofs on specific structures can actually be a lot harder than proofs on more general structures.
-If this is true in general then it makes sense to do the hard work of generalising one's programs up-front because it will making proving them correct _easier_.
+When you're also interested in proving your programs correct, generalising later can actually be harder.
+In my experience proofs on specific structures can be a lot harder than proofs on more general structures.
+If this is true, in general, then it makes sense to do the hard work of generalising one's programs up-front because it will making proving them correct _easier_.
 Further I suspect the combined work of a) writing the program and proving it correct will be less than b) writing a specific program, trying to prove it, failing, generalising the program and finally proving it correct.

-Even thought this seems completely counter-intuitive I suspect it's just a consequence of the fact that general structures, lacking concreteness, are _defined by_ their mathematical properties and these mathematical properties are useful in proving correctness.
+This disparity in difficulty seems counter-intuitive.
+I suspect it's just a consequence of the fact that general structures, lacking concreteness, are _defined by_ their mathematical properties and these mathematical properties are useful in proving correctness.

-In this post I'd like to show you an example of a specific program that was hard to prove correct but became much easier once I had generalised the program.
+In this post I'd like to show you an example of a specific program that was hard to prove correct but became much easier once I had generalised it.

 ## Bijections that permute a finite set